 Etsy vs Shopify

-Etsy and Shopify are e-commerce platforms serving different merchant needs.
-Etsy is a curated marketplace for handmade and vintage goods with built-in traffic, while Shopify is an independent storefront builder ideal for growing brands and custom businesses.
+Etsy and Shopify are distinct e-commerce platforms serving different seller needs.
+Etsy is a curated marketplace for handmade, vintage, and craft items with built-in traffic; Shopify is a self-hosted store builder for brands selling any product category independently.

 Etsy